Skojar/syuzhet_squad/text.md

     "How did we get here?"
     "What does this mean to you?"
     "Why does it matter?"
+    * stakes: what is there to win or lose?

 ## Types of Conflicts
 These are prompts from which the core story will be developed.
 They are the roots of the tree.